-While installing Veeam Backup for AWS from the Amazon Machine Image (AMI), you will be asked to provide one-time access keys of an IAM user to allow Veeam Backup for AWS create the IAM roles required for the backup appliance configuration.
-If you do not want to provide the keys, you can create these IAM roles manually before you begin the installation.
-To learn how to create required IAM roles, see Required IAM Permissions.
+After you install Veeam Backup for AWS from the Amazon Machine Image (AMI), you will be asked to provide one-time access keys of an IAM user that Veeam Backup for AWS will use to create IAM roles required for the backup appliance configuration.
+If you do not want to provide the keys, you can create the required IAM roles manually before you begin the installation.
+For more information on the required IAM roles, see Required IAM Permissions.

-To launch Veeam Backup for AWS from the AMI:
+To install Veeam Backup for AWS from an AMI:

-- Log in to AWS Management Console using credentials of an AWS account in which you plan to install Veeam Backup for AWS.
+- Log in to AWS Marketplace using credentials of an AWS account in which you plan to install Veeam Backup for AWS.

 You can install Veeam Backup for AWS in the production site — in the AWS account where resources that you plan to back up reside.
 It is recommended, however, that you use a separate AWS account for Veeam Backup for AWS installation.
 In this case, if a disaster strikes in the production site, you will still be able to access Veeam Backup for AWS and perform recovery operations.

-- Use the region selector in the upper-right corner of the page to select an AWS Region in which the EC2 instance running Veeam Backup for AWS will reside.
+- From the Region drop-down list, select an AWS Region in which the EC2 instance running Veeam Backup for AWS will reside.

 For more information on AWS Regions, see AWS Documentation.

-- At the Choose an Instance Type step of the wizard, select an EC2 instance type for the backup appliance.
-The minimum recommended EC2 instance type is t2.medium.
+- At the Instance type step of the wizard, select an EC2 instance type for the backup appliance.
+The minimum recommended EC2 instance type is t3.medium.

-- At the Configure Instance Details of the wizard, do the following:
+- At the Network settings step of the wizard, do the following:

-- In the Network and Subnet sections, specify an Amazon VPC and subnet to which the backup appliance will be connected.
-You can either select an existing Amazon VPC and subnet, or create a new Amazon VPC and subnet.
+- In the Network and Subnet fields, specify an Amazon VPC and subnet to which the backup appliance will be connected.
+You can either select an existing Amazon VPC and subnet, or create a new subnet.